Expensive 'Harry Potter' Items That Fetched The Biggest Bids At Auctions

 Tales Of Beedle the Bard

 One of my most favourite Harry Potter trivia is that the most expensive Harry Potter book is not even a part of the original series.
 Featured in The Deathly Hallows as a story-within-a-story, this book is leather-bound and embellished with silver.
 But that’s not what contributed to its whopping selling price.
 This book containing five fairy tales was inscribed and illustrated by J.K.
-Rowling and has only seven copies.
-It was sold for nearly USD 4 million (INR 32 Crores approx.) at Sotheby’s auction in 2007.
+Rowling, and has only seven copies.
+It was sold for nearly USD 4 million (HKD 30 million approx.) at Sotheby’s auction in 2007.

+A Harry Potter Exhibition Is Coming To Macau And Here Are All The Details

 From Daniel Radcliffe To Emma Watson, What Is The Harry Potter Cast Up To These Days?